lextoumbourou/bfs-php/README.md

-# Breadth-First Search implementation in PHP
+# bfs-php

-A very simple [breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search) implementation.
+A very simple [breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search) implementation written in PHP.
 Nothing fancy: does what it says on the tin :)

 Requires PHP 5.4+